 Although he directed only a handful of films—“Speed” (1994), “Twister” (1996), “Speed 2: Cruise Control” (1997), “The Haunting” (1999) and “Lara Croft Tom Raider: The Cradle of Life” (2003)—they grossed about $570 million in the U.S. and over $1.3 billion worldwide.
 Some of them are among the best, most exciting and thrilling actions films made in the past decades.
 Mr. de Bont also produced six films, including Steven Spielberg’s “Minority Report” (2002), and over the years, he worked with actors such as Rutger Hauer, Julia Roberts, Michael Douglas, Kathleen Turner, Madonna, Bruce Willis, Sean Connery, Sharon Stone, Mel Gibson, Keanu Reeves, Sandra Bullock, Philip Seymour Hoffman, Angelina Jolie, and numerous others.

 Yet, to this day, the Dutch-born filmmaker has always been highly regarded as a much sought-after cinematographer in Hollywood.
 After his basic training in the Netherlands, where he shot screen classics including “Turks Fruit” (1973, a.k.a.
 “Turkish Delight,” nominated for an Academy Award as Best Foreign Language Film), “Keetje Tippel” (1975, a.k.a.
 “Katie Tippel”), “De Vierde Man” (1983, a.k.a.
-“The Fourth Man”)—all three films directed by Paul Verhoeven—and “Max Havelaar” (1976), directed by Dutch Academy Award-winning filmmaker Fons Rademakers, he was equally successful in the U.S. and was praised as DOP of films such as “Die Hard” (1988), “The Hunt for Red October” (1990), “Flatliners” (1990) and “Basic Instinct” (1992) which includes Sharon Stone’s controversial interrogation scene.
+“The Fourth Man”)—all three films directed by Paul Verhoeven—and “Max Havelaar” (1976), directed by Dutch Academy Award-winning filmmaker Fons Rademakers, he was equally successful in the U.S., and he was praised as DOP of films such as “Die Hard” (1988), “The Hunt for Red October” (1990), “Flatliners” (1990) and “Basic Instinct” (1992) which includes Sharon Stone’s controversial interrogation scene.

-Mr. de Bont is a cinematographer pur sang, passionate about photography and cinematography, and who is inspired by Dutch painter Rembrandt (1606-1669).
+Mr. de Bont is a cinematographer pur sang, passionate about photography and cinematography, and inspired by Dutch painter Rembrandt (1606-1669).
 He is also an avid collector of photographs that were taken by photographers he admired.
 Last year, the Rijksmuseum in Amsterdam had organized an exhibition “Ed van der Elsken Through the Eyes of Jan de Bont” with a series of twenty-six original prints by Mr. van der Elsken (1925-1990), a Dutch photographer and filmmaker.
-They were donated to the museum by Mr. de Bont, and belonged to his huge private photograph archive which he and his wife once discussed with Denise Bethel in a 2015 interview at The Frick Collection, a museum and research center based in New York.
+They were donated to the museum by Mr. de Bont and belonged to his huge private photograph archive, which he and his wife once discussed with Denise Bethel in a 2015 interview at The Frick Collection, a museum and research center based in New York.

 Since Rembrandt died exactly 350 years ago, 2019 has been—and still is—an extraordinary year for the Rijksmuseum with various exhibitions and events celebrating the work of one of the world’s greatest artists.
 And it just so happens that Mr. de Bont is a huge fan of Rembrandt’s work.
-How convenient, so I got to ask him all about Rembrandt as his main sourse of inspiration.
+How convenient, so I got to ask him all about Rembrandt as his main source of inspiration.

 Mr. de Bont has been living in Los Angeles for over four decades now, and that’s where he graciously allowed me to meet him for a most interesting interview earlier this year, to focus on his craft as a very knowledgeable and inspiring cinematographer.
-What he sees through his very own eyes and through the camera, is what we get to see on the screen.
+What he sees through his very own eyes and through the camera is what we get to see on the screen.